ffelten/CrazyRL/README.md

 (optional) Refer the path on [utils.py](crazy_rl/utils/utils.py) on the load_config method and the configuration will be load on drones at each start up. *This line has been commented out because it was very slow in practice.
 We just made sure the config was loaded before running the experiments.*

-Secondly place the turned on drones on your environment.
-Be careful to put your drones at their right place (`init_xyzs` in your code) depending on their id to avoid any crash at start up.
+Secondly place the turned on drones on your environment, on the ground below the positions given to `init_flying_pos` in your code.
+Be careful to put your drones at their right place depending on their id to avoid any crash at start up.

 ### Tips